grrr-amsterdam/hansel/README.md

 ## Handlers

 Handlers are called on click, using a global event listener on the `document`.
-Meta-clicks are caught and *not* passed on to the handler.

 ```js
 // Given <button data-handler="shout" data-message="Hello!">shout</button>